 Here are five ways to use free software:

-There’s a variety of free packages that help you communicate with people:
+There’s free packages that help you communicate with people:

 All of these programs let you talk to people and instant message them.
 If you want to talk to people remember that you’ll also need a microphone and speakers or headphones.
 Some packages such as Skype and Windows Live Messenger also allow you to call normal phone numbers, albeit at an extra cost.